-- 1 De-jure we recognize V2 and V3 Policy Data Files but de-facto structures of these files are identical.
+- De-jure we recognize V2 and V3 Policy Data Files but de-facto structures of these files are identical.
 The only what makes Policy Data File to be V3 is presence of V3 style lists.
 Policy Engine logic will not differentiate V2 and V3 style files. - 2 Policy Engine in TPM1.2 mode will process V2 and V3 policy lists looking for V2 style elements only.
 All unrecognized elements including all V3 elements are ignored in this mode; - 3 Policy Engine in TPM2.0 mode will process only V3 policy elements.
-All unrecognized elements including all V2 elements are ignored in this mode. - 4 Policy Engine processes data files twice first time to perform integrity verification (validation), second time to enforce (evaluate) policy.

-- 5 During integrity verification phase Policy Engine will process each of Policy Data Files separately.
-All of the lists in each of the files will be validated in the order of appearance. - 6 During policy enforcement phase Policy Engine will process files lists and elements in the following order: - a.
-PO Policy Data File is evaluated first if present, then PS Policy Data File if present. - b.
-Policy lists in each of data files are processed in the order of appearance. - c.
-Elements are sought for match in the following order: MLE; PCONF; SBIOS; STM - d.
-Elements of each type will be evaluated in the order of appearance in Policy Data File, irrespective to hash algorithms they are using. - Policy Engine will continue to observe Ignore_PS bits during policy enforcement phase in all modes but location of these bits has changed.
-Originally they were defined as LCP_POLICY_ELEMENT.PolEItControl [0] bits located in each of the element type related structure.
-Now they are moved into PO index to make them available when no respective element type structure exist and are positioned as PO.PolicyControl [20:16] bits see 3.2.1 and 3.3.2.
-To reflect the change minor versions of respective structures have been updated: LCP_POLICY = 2.2 → 2.3; LCP_POLICY = 4.0 > 4.4.
+All unrecognized elements including all V2 elements are ignored in this mode. - 4 Policy Engine processes data file twice first time to perform integrity verification (validation), second time to enforce (evaluate) policy. - 5 During integrity verification phase Policy Engine will process all of the lists in file in the order of appearance. - 6 During policy enforcement phase Policy Engine will process file lists and elements in the following order: - a.
+Policy lists in are processed in the order of appearance. - Elements are sought for match in the following order: MLE; PCONF; STM - c.
+Elements of each type will be evaluated in the order of appearance in Policy Data File, irrespective to hash algorithms they are using. - 7 Any integrity error causes platform reset.